How to become an owner-operator: 7 steps to take

 2. Ensure you have enough experience.

-If you are going to lease your business to a carrier, you’ll have to meet some owner-operator requirements, which usually include experience.
+If you are going to do business with a carrier, you’ll have to meet some owner-operator requirements, which usually include experience.
 Even if you’re going to operate under your own authority, it’s not a bad idea to run as a company driver to learn the ins and outs of the industry first.

-As an example, Schneider requires at least six months of truck driving experience before someone can lease-on as a Van Truckload, tanker or drayage owner-operator.
+As an example, Schneider requires at least six months of truck driving experience before someone can do business as a Van Truckload, tanker or drayage owner-operator.

 3. Determine if this is really the career path you want to follow.